GabeLeach/GabeLeach/README.md

 🎓 I recently graduated from MSci Computer Science with AI (Hons), at the University of Nottingham.

 📚 My main interests are within the development of technology that provides excellent user experience, interactivity and accessibility.
-Specifically, the implementation of Mixed Reality Technologies and Intelligent Agents to create tailored solutions accommodating a wide range of user requirements.
+Specifically, the implementation of Mixed Reality Technologies and Intelligent Agents to create tailored solutions, accommodating a wide range of user requirements.

 💪🏽 My strengths include; Software Development, Natural Language Processing, Programming, Event Organisation and Communication.